dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

 (from *snapd 2.56+* onwards)

-A `model assertion <https://ubuntu.com/core/docs/reference/assertions/model>`__ contains the fundamental definition of a snap-based device, such as a device running `Ubuntu Core <https://ubuntu.com/core/>`__.
+A `model assertion <https://ubuntu.com/core/docs/reference/assertions/model>`__ contains the fundamental definition of a snap-based device, such as a device running `Ubuntu Core`_.

 The *snap model* command can be used to return to the active model identification for the device, and ``snapctl model`` returns the equivalent to ``snap model --verbose`` from within a snap.